 Is it worth it to rent a car in Iceland?

 As a person that loves to explore and do things at my own pace, renting a car is the best option for me.
 If that same feeling resonates with you, then you’ve come to the right post.
-I’ve broken this episode into different sections.
+I’ve broken this post into different sections.
 First, I will go over when you should consider booking your car, then I talk about what to know when picking up your vehicle.

 Next, is what is important for you to keep in mind while driving in Iceland.
 After that is what to do when returning your car, and lastly is ways in which you can save money when renting a car in Iceland.